Keith Campbell gives the once over to the new Bremont Arrow, a military watch from the brand’s Armed Forces collection.

-Bremont have been around since 2002, creating watches that will survive extreme situations.
+Bremont has been around since 2002, creating watches that will survive extreme situations.
 Working with the likes of Martin-Baker, who manufacture ejections seats for fast jet military aircraft, the watch company has developed timepieces that will withstand the huge forces place upon them when strapped to a pilot’s wrist if he or she has to leave the aircraft in an emergency situation when the ejection seats rockets out of the aeroplane at up to 30 times the force of gravity.
 I’ve personally experienced 12G in my time in the air, and that is not a pleasant sensation!
 They have, amongst the Bremont range, created dress, dive and aviation watches, which are designed to do a specific job, certainly, the latter two types are tool-watches, but they also have an aesthetic value as well which have allowed the watches to progressively be offered for sale in Highstreet Jewellers as well as Bremont’s own boutiques across the world, from London to New York, to Hong Kong.

 Bremont have released their Armed Forces Collection, which are actually approved for military use by Her Majesty’s Armed Forces, but I can’t see these being issued from Stores on the base when people deploy… This release brought a first for the company – the same military watch designs would be available to both Military Personnel and the Public.
 The collection comprises of 3 timepieces, for the Army – Broadsword, for the Royal Navy – Argonaut, and for the Royal Air Force – the Arrow, the subject of this review.